mdavis-xyz/mdavis.xyz/pages/voting/content.md

 In Australia (and around the world) paper ballots are counted by you, the citizens.
 The officials are volunteers from across the political spectrum.
-In constrast most voting machines are made by only a handful of vendors, who are [highly partisan](https://www.motherjones.com/politics/2004/03/diebolds-political-machine/).
+In contrast most voting machines are made by only a handful of vendors, who are [highly partisan](https://www.motherjones.com/politics/2004/03/diebolds-political-machine/).
 The CEO of one publicly proclaimed that he will be "helping Ohio deliver its electoral votes to the President."

 If you are concerned that the people counting your vote will deliberately fudge the numbers, you can simply walk into the polling place and watch them.